 A short walk around Wicken's ancient Sedge Fen, a unique remnant of un-drained fenland.

 Discover the beauty of the Cambridgeshire fens on a 8 mile cycle ride from Wicken Fen to Anglesey Abbey.

 Stretch your legs and head out to Burwell Fen, one of the newest parts of the nature reserve.

 This walk is a great way to explore Wimpole's farmland and learn more about the working estate, grazing pastures and some of its animals.

-Why not walk in the footsteps of John Constable at Flatford, discover the beauty of the coast at Dunwich Heath, or wander between the picturesque villages of Lavenham and Long Melford?
+Why not walk in the footsteps of John Constable at Flatford, discover the beauty of the coast at Dunwich Heath, or wander around the picturesque village of Lavenham?

 Enjoy a walk along the Norfolk Coast or discover the beautiful countryside and woodlands at Sheringham Park and Felbrigg, Blickling and Oxburgh Estates.

-There's more to Essex than you think.
-Why not explore the village of Coggeshall or some of our hidden gems like Blake's Wood and Danbury Common on foot, or see what Bourne Mill in Colchester has to offer?
+There's more to Essex (and Hertfordshire) than you think.
+Why not explore the village of Coggeshall or some of our hidden gems like Blake's Wood and Danbury Common on foot?